Bachelor of Science in Management (BSM) Program (A Degree Completion Program)

 INTERDISCIPLINARY STUDIES ASSESSMENT

-The Interdisciplinary Research and Writing (INTD 310) course helps students develop experiential research-based essays that may be applied toward university core curriculum and general elective units.
+The Interdisciplinary Research and Writing (INTD 310) course helps students develop experiential research-based essays that may be applied toward some general elective units.
 Submitted research essays are evaluated by leading faculty and researchers in the areas of study.
 Essays are evaluated on a unit/no unit basis with students earning three units for essays meeting the academic learning outcomes.

 INTERDISCIPLINARY STUDIES (8 UNITS)